-The division of a segment with this proportion, is equal to the irrational number 1.61 … Onesixone.
+The division of a segment with this proportion, is equal to the number 1,61… Onesixone.

 The Fibonacci Succession and the Golden Ratio are like two sides of the same coin.
 This is represented by the Greek letter Phi, in honour of Fidias.
 Phi is the first letter of the Greek sculptor, developer of the proportion and beauty of the human being.

-It was Luca Pacioli who gave name this proportion as Divine in 1509, on his work “De Divine Proportione”.
+It was Luca Pacioli who named this proportion in 1509, in his work “De Divine Proportione”.
 And it was Durero, who, years later, published how to draw the golden spiral, based on the golden ratio.

 The Divine Proportion on Nature.

-There is something special in the well-balance disposition and the amount of petals of a flower, between the ratio of the thickness of the trunk and the branches of a tree, in the distribution of the leaves in a stem or the seeds of the plants, in the spirals of a pineapple, of the centre of a sunflower, of a snail, …
+There is something special in the amount of petals of a flower, between the ratio of the thickness of the trunk and the branches of a tree, in the distribution of the leaves in a stem or the seeds of the plants, in the spirals of a pineapple, of the center of a sunflower, of a snail, …

 Many similarities to not see a pattern: the beauty of simple and complex.